B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - preserve one source of truth for inventory,

-- apply account-specific rules where needed,
+- apply account-specific rules where they are needed,

 - protect parcel speed during B2B pushes,